joedougherty/learn/nltk_pipelines_and_coroutines/README.md

 * The `printer` sink (slide 38)
 * The `grep` filter (slide 41)

 I hooked them up to understand the data flow.
 I noticed that when I ran the follow routine on line 41, there was no ouput on my console.
 Looking at the code comment, I see the call to `.seek(0,2)` reads from the end of the file.
+In this way, `follow` acts a lot like Unix's `tail`.

 In order to convince myself this was working as expected, I wrote a function to write some new data to the log file that `follow` was reading from.
 I included the `pause` parameter to insert pauses between file writes so I could watch this in real time.